RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

 	Simple enough, right?

 	By the way, you can customize whether to enable the session mechanism for one router.
-If you want, you can use different session for different sub application.
+If you want, you can use different session for different mount point.

-	If you want to build complex routing rules or register the router manually, you can use the CustomRouter like this:
+	If you want to build complex routing rules or register the router manually, you can do like this:

 		router = guava.router.Router({
 			'/about': guava.handler.Handler(...)